 It’s astounding that this village has held up through Thailand’s monsoons for over 200 years – the entire community rests on wooden stilts stuck into the shallow muddy bay.
 Now that is Indonesian engineering!
 Indonesian?
 Yes.
 Koh Panyee is an Indonesian community in a Thai bay, and I arrived via a Chinese boat full of Australians.
 This Southeastern side of the world is truly a melting pot of culture!

 The only way to get to this Sea Gypsy Village is by boat, and there are several options.
 It is 20 minutes offshore the Surakul Pier, where you can rent a long tail boat for a few hours.
+You can even buy fishing tackle or equipment here including hooks, line, spinning rod, saltwater spinning reel, sinkers, lures, and baits.
 It is also a stop along many full-day tours: I visited via the June Bahtra sailboat bay cruise, which ferried us to the island with long tail boats.

 Approximately 1600 people permanently inhabit the island, all descendants from a man with a severe case of wanderlust, Toh Baboo.
 As the story goes, Toh Baboo packed up and shipped out of Indonesia in search of bigger fish – literally.
 When he discovered the fishing mecca of Phang Nga Bay using the best portable fish finder, he placed a flag on top of the limestone cliffs, signaling to his family that he’d discovered their new home.
 Hence, the name, Koh Panyee, which means The Island of the Flag.